Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Introduction

 \section{Introduction}

-A general loss minimization problem is defined as $\min_{w} f(w)$, where $f(w):= \frac{1}{N} \sum_{n=1}^N f_n(w)$, $w$ is the model variable, $N$ is the number of samples\changeBM{,} and $f_n(w)$ is the loss incurred on \changehs{the} $n$-th sample.
-The {\it full gradient descent} (GD) algorithm requires evaluating $N$ derivatives, i.e., $\sum_{n=1}^N \nabla f_n(w)$, per iteration, which is computationally expensive when $N$ is very large.
-A popular alternative uses only one derivative $\nabla f_n(w)$ per iteration for \changehs{the} $n$-th sample, and forms the basis of the {\it stochastic gradient descent} (SGD) algorithm.
-When a relatively large step size is used in SGD, train loss first decreases rapidly, \changeBM{but results in} large fluctuations around the solution.
-Conversely, when a small step size is used, a large number of iterations are required for SGD to converge. \changeBM{To circumvent this issue, SGD starts with a relatively large step size and gradually decreases it.}
+A general loss minimization problem is defined as $\min_{w} f(w)$, where $f(w):= \frac{1}{N} \sum_{n=1}^N f_n(w)$, $w$ is the model variable, $N$ is the number of samples, and $f_n(w)$ is the loss incurred on the $n$-th sample.
+The {\it full gradient descent} (GD) algorithm requires the evaluation of $N$ derivatives, i.e., $\sum_{n=1}^N \nabla f_n(w)$, per iteration, which is computationally expensive when $N$ is extremely large.
+A well-known alternative uses only one derivative $\nabla f_n(w)$ per iteration for the $n$-th sample, and it forms the basis of the {\it stochastic gradient descent} (SGD) algorithm.
+When a relatively large step size is used in SGD, the training loss first decreases rapidly but results in large fluctuations around the solution.
+Conversely, when a small step size is used, a large number of iterations are required for SGD to converge.
+To circumvent this problem, SGD starts with a relatively large step size and gradually decreases it.